dennisjosesilva/interactive-dmd/README.md

 ## 1.2 Scripted dependency installation

-Alternatively to the manual conan packages installation.
-We also provided an bash script to install all custom conan packages dependencies.
-It runs conan recipes that automaticly download the dependencies from GitHub and install it at the local conan.
+Alternatively to the manual Conan packages installation.
+We also provided a bash script to install all custom Conan packages dependencies.
+It runs Conan recipes that automatically download the dependencies from GitHub and install it at the local Conan.

 The scripts are on the directory "**conan-dependencies-recipes**".
 To run this script in Linux, one can run the following command at the **conan-dependencies-recipes** directory: